jm-kang/Context-Aware-Tag-Prediction/README.md

 # Context-Aware Tag Prediction
-This model exploits various context information such as image, location, and time to suggest a list of tags.
+This tag engine is devised for recommending relevant tags.
+This exploits various context information such as image, location, and time to suggest a list of tags.
 The tags to be output are pre-defined based on how often they occur in the collected Instagram posts.

 ## Prerequisite (Dependencies)
 We use PyTorch ver.
 1.4.0 and HuggingFace's Transformers library for our implementation.